Local Restaurateurs Help Craft National Loan Forgiveness Program, Billions Of Dollars Flow To Colorado

 “We do have a new gateway for those applications that has been very much streamlined,” said Nordberg.

-Padro and O’Shea says they submitted applications for each of their restaurants last week and received the loan money within 48 hours.
-O’Shea says they’ve already hired back most of their laid-off workers.
+Padro and O’Shea were on a call with Gardner when the bill passed and were among the first to submit their application.
+O’Shea said they received the loan money within 48 hours and have already hired back most of their laid-off workers.

 “Everyone just wants to hug, and you’re like, ‘Oh wait you can’t hug,’ but it’s so nice to see you,” said O’Shea.